jupyter-ai-contrib/jupyterlab-commands-toolkit/README.md

 ## Features

-- **Document Management**: Open documents in JupyterLab with various layout modes
-- **Markdown Preview**: Open markdown files in rendered preview mode
-- **Notebook Operations**: Clear outputs and show diffs for notebooks
-- **Jupyter AI Integration**: Tools available for use with Jupyter AI
+- **Command Discovery**: List all available JupyterLab commands with their metadata
+- **Command Execution**: Execute any JupyterLab command programmatically from Python

 ## Requirements

-- JupyterLab >= 4.0.0
+- JupyterLab >= 4.5.0a3
-- jupyter-ai (for AI toolkit functionality)

 ## Install